IIIF/api/source/presentation/4.0/model.md

 Directional Light emits in a specific direction as if it is infinitely far away and the rays produced from it are all parallel.
 It does not have a specific position.

-The light emits in the negative Y (-y) direction by default, but the orientation of the light can be altered by subsequent transforms.
+The light is emitted in the negative Y (-y) direction by default, but the orientation of the light can be altered by subsequent transforms.

 ##### Point Light